-Slices of French baguettes lightly toasted are our favorite way to enjoy this dip recipe.
+Slices of French baguettes lightly toasted are our favorite way to enjoy this hot spinach artichoke dip recipe.
 You get a little crunch from the baguette and the creaminess from the spinach artichoke dip.

 You can use a light cream cheese and sour cream to make it lighter.

 This dip can be prepared ahead of time then popped into the oven for 30 minutes before needed.
 Just put the unbaked dip into the fridge to keep fresh.

 Be careful if using a glass baking dish.
 You will want it to come to room temperature before placing it in the oven if it's been in the fridge.